 Contributing to French and European Union proposals within multilateral organisations.
 The Trade Commission is also in charge of advancing the French position on financial and trade issues within a European, regional and international framework.

-Supporting the trade efforts of French exporting companies (in partnership with Ubifrance), facilitating French investments in the foreign country and promoting France as a host country for foreign investors (in partnership with the Invest in France Agency).
+Supporting the trade efforts of French exporting companies (in partnership with Ubifrance), facilitating French investment in the foreign country and promoting France as a host country for foreign investors (in partnership with the Invest in France Agency).

-The Economic section of The French Embassy in Canberra deals mainly with legislative market and multilateral issues.
+The Economic section of The French Embassy in Canberra deals mainly with legislative, market and multilateral issues.

 6 Perth Avenue

 YARRALUMLA ACT 2600

 Tel: (02) 6216 0116